[SPOILER] The Entire Story of Last Epoch (So Far)

 Knowing the Emperor was corrupted, and the knowledge alternate Gaspar gathered from travelers, it is decided you should exercise your time travel powers to defeat the void before they came to fruit.
 To this end you must go back 300 years right before corruption began at the height of the Immortal Empire.

-It is speculated that seeing his power slowly fade, the Emperor turned to Orobyss and he let the corruption in or was manipulated in his quest for power or in some other form responsible for the mess the world ended up in.
-With the guidance of alternate Gaspar, you travel to the Imperial Era (1000 years after present time - 300 years before Ruined Era) to the Outcasts (whom you know to be the descendants of the Keepers and the ancestors of the people of Last Refuge) to stop whatever led the void in, which basically means stopping the Emperor.
+It is speculated that seeing his power slowly fade, the emperor turned to Orobyss, and he let the corruption in or was manipulated in his quest for power or in some other form responsible for the mess the world ended up in.
+With the guidance of alternate Gaspar, you travel to the Imperial Era (1000 years after present time - 300 years before Ruined Era) to the Outcasts (whom you know to be the descendants of the Keepers and the ancestors of the people of Last Refuge) to stop whatever led the void in, which basically means stopping the emperor.
 In this era the living are the minority and the rebels who refused the emperor’s gift of immortality are outcast from their society.
 Hence the name.

 During your exploration of this Era, you stumble upon the Soulfire Bastion, a place of research of sorts that is trying to solve the very problem you just learned of.
 Soulfire Bastion is run by an Imperial called Cremorus who is experimenting with different kinds of soul magic, trying to fix the soul shortage by infusing souls with elemental fire to varying success.
-But unfortunately for him his success is not desired by his childhood friend and fellow Imperial Formosus, the patron of Grin, the Soul Gambler, an undead who asks for your help in dispatching Cremorus for him, because undead on undead sabotage is frowned upon.
+But unfortunately for him his success is not desired by his childhood friend and fellow Imperial Formosus, the patron of Grin, the Soul Gambler, an undead who asks for your help in dispatching Cremorus for him because undead on undead sabotage is frowned upon.
 He even offers to trade for the soul embers Cremorus was experimenting with.
-As a living, however you also need to burn some of those embers to shield yourself from the necrotic or infernal fire of the place.
+As a living, however, you also need to burn some of those embers to shield yourself from the necrotic or infernal fire of the place.
 You wreak havoc in there and even take down Cremorus, who had used his flawed soul embers and as result was unable to cool down as he got hotter and hotter until you put out his flame.
 You are thanked and rewarded by Grin and go back to your main objective.

-You follow his trail and rescue a prisoner who says Alric is taken for interrogation but doesn’t know where.
+You follow along his trail and rescue a prisoner who says Alric is taken for interrogation but doesn’t know where.
 He did leave behind a magical ring that can help track him, how conve- I mean thoughtful.
 Its magic, however, needs to be activated (because sure, why not) by the outcasts settled at the nearby lake (formerly known as Lake Liath - on the road to Thetima).
-So, to the lake you go, using Alric’s ring to get into the outcast hideout, you are guided to a Seer who tells you using the ring that Alric is about to be taken far away on a massive ship by Admiral Harton, a very high-ranking Imperial.
+So, to the lake you go, using Alric’s ring to get into the outcast hideout, you are guided by a Seer who tells you using the ring that Alric is about to be taken far away on a massive ship by Admiral Harton, a very high-ranking Imperial.
 The hideout is found by the imperials who raid the place.
 You help the people as much as you can and try to get to Thetima before Harton’s Dreadnaught leaves the shore.

 You reach Thetima, stowaway on the ship before it leaves, deal with Harton, rescue Alric and decide if you’re going to roleplay as someone who knows how to swim or not, then jump off the ship with him.